mohamed-sallam/awb-docs/SRS/srs.md

 #### FOSS Contributors
 - Gain experience in studying, reading, modifying, or cleaning the source code.
 - Are allowed to distribute the code base to fit their needs.
-- Have a good portfolio for getting jobs.
+- Have a good portfolio for employment.
 #### App Users
 - Have quality time with their family and friends.
 - Have a life.
 - Quit all forms of digital addiction.
-- Have much time to do their goals in life.
+- Have much time to accomplish their life goals.
 #### Software Engineering Team
 - Gain experience in architecting, designing, coding, documenting, and testing a real-life project in an Agile environment.
-- Gain experience in using mainstream industrial technologies (mentioned in section @#$%&).
+- Gain experience in using mainstream industrial technologies (mentioned in section 9.2).
-- Have a good portfolio for getting jobs.
+- Have a good portfolio for employment.
 - Gain teamwork, self-learning, and presentation skills.

 ## User Requirements Definition